 Radiation Therapy

 Radiation therapy uses high-energy beams to target and destroy cancer cells.
-It is often used after surgery to treat remaining cancer cells while limiting exposure to healthy tissue.
+It may be used after lumpectomy and, in some cases, after mastectomy to treat remaining cancer cells while limiting exposure to healthy tissue.

 Chemotherapy